anisul-Islam/c-sharp-documentation/README.md

 ### 1.1 Intro to C-sharp language

+#### 1.1.1 Programming language

-**Programming language**: A language that Humans use to communicate with machines.
+A language that Humans use to communicate with machines.
 Without computer programs, we wouldn't have smartphones, websites, or even exploration in outer space.

-- Summary
-  - C# is a powerful OOP language developed by Micorsoft.
-  - General Purpose: We can create mobile, web,desktop and game application.
-  - we can built application on the Microsoft .NET platform.
-  - Cross Platform Independent: Micorsoft .NET Core made sure C# is not more only for windows but for linux and MacOS well.
-  - typed safe / statically typed language
+Low-level, mid-level and high level language.

+#### 1.1.2 What is C#?
+Why C#?

 C# (pronounced "C sharp") is a modern, object-oriented programming language developed by Microsoft.
 It is designed for building a variety of applications on the Microsoft .NET platform.
 C# is widely used for developing desktop applications, web applications, mobile apps, cloud-based services, and game development.